Coffee Farming: Expert Coffee Land Management Tips

 The amount of soil erosion on coffee land has a relationship with slope, soil cover.
 With a slope of 7-8 degrees, annual rainfall in the range of 1520, the total amount of soil erosion can reach 50.2 tons / ha / year; With the same rain, when the slope increases to 10-12 degrees, the amount of soil erosion can reach 113.1 tons / ha / year – Ho Cong Truc, Luong Duc Loan, 1997

-The loss of these nutrients contributes to the acceleration of soil degradation; especially increasing the rate of soil acidification, reducing the efficiency of fertilizer use, and affecting productivity and production costs.
+The loss of these nutrients contributes to the acceleration of soil degradation, significantly increasing the rate of soil acidification, reducing fertilizer use efficiency, and affecting productivity and production costs.

 Surface coating

-Mechanized techniques designed to maintain moisture in the soil can be quite expensive and laborious such as placing drip irrigation devices.
-In contrast, mulching straw is much cheaper and more effective as a means of retaining moisture in the soil.
+Mechanized techniques designed to maintain soil moisture can be expensive and laborious, such as placing drip irrigation devices.
+In contrast, mulching straw is much cheaper and more effective for retaining moisture in the soil.

-The effect of mulch is simple: it creates a physical barrier that reduces the likelihood of evaporation of water in the soil caused by wind and heat from the sun.
+The effect of mulch is simple: it creates a physical barrier that reduces the likelihood of water evaporation in the soil caused by wind and heat from the sun.
 Mulching has the added benefit of preventing precipitation from compacting the soil.

 It is estimated that a raindrop can exert a downward force equivalent to 349 times its own weight, and can create a hole 1cm deep into the weak ground.
 So, where the ground is not sufficiently covered with foliage, (especially when the plant is very young), a ground cover such as mulch or palm leaves can both prevent the soil from compacting and prevent it from drying out its surface. – BaristaHustle